dantekansepa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern "bin"

 # 18-letteronly Display all the lines of the file /etc/ssh/sshd_config starting with a letter(includes capital letters as well)

+# 19-AZ  Replace all characters A and c from input to Z and e respectively